wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Monitoring attacks on API endpoints

+Attacks on API endpoints are displayed in the **Hits** column.

+!!! info "Default period"
+    Each time you open the **API Discovery** section, the **Changes and hits since** filter goes to `Lask week` state, which means only hits within this period are displayed and [endpoint changes](#tracking-changes-in-api-structure) for the same period are highlighted.

+You can manually change the time period.
 To see attacks for the selected period related to some endpoint, click number in the **Hits** column:

 ![!API endpoint - open events](../images/about-wallarm-waf/api-discovery/endpoint-open-events.png)